ratnadeep9257/Test/README.md

 # Test
-To learn git &amp; Git hub
+To learn git &amp; Git hub.
+python is simple and easy to use rather than other programing language.